 Upgrade or service your boiler

 If you’re currently using an old or inefficient boiler, then you could be letting money slip down the drain and out of your pipes.

-Replacing your old boiler with a new energy-efficient A-rated model could save you hundreds of pounds on your energy bills according to the Energy Savings Trust.
+Depending on the type of boiler you have, replacing it with a new energy-efficient A-rated model could save you hundreds of pounds on your energy bills according to the Energy Savings Trust.

 For households looking for a financial hand in paying for a new boiler, have a look at our advice on grants for boiler installation.